SOME ST. JACOB TRIVIA ABOUT OUR PEOPLE

 “Road to Utopia”.
 In that movie Bing is talking about

-a girl he went sleight riding with by the name of Mable
+a girl he went sleigh riding with by the name of Mable

 Braunschweiger, the lady blacksmith!!!

---The Miamisburg Cross-Country team just made it to
+--In 2018 the Miamisburg Cross-Country team made it

-the state meet and placed 10th.
-They are now the
+to the state meet and placed 10th to become the

 greatest team in Miamisburg history.
-You can see
+On our bulletin

-their picture by our outdoor sign.
-Our very own
+board you can see their picture by our outdoor sign.

-Jonathan Steingass was on the team that was
+Our very own Jonathan Steingass was on the team

-previously the greatest at Burg HS.
-He ran some
+that was previously the greatest at Burg HS.
+He ran

 --We just found out that Alexis Izor (Kim Izor’s daughter